Sick Leave in Switzerland: All You Need To Know

 How to call in sick in Switzerland

-It’s easy to call in sick in Switzerland, but you must always ensure you have a valid reason.
+It’s easy to call in sick in Switzerland, but you must always have a valid reason.

 The first step of calling in sick is informing your employer of your inability to work.
-That can be your immediate supervisor or manager, but it’s also prudent that you tell your HR department.
+That can be your immediate supervisor or manager, but it’s also prudent to tell your HR department.

-The medical certificate is crucial as it’s the only way for your employer and insurer to ensure that your sick leave claim is genuine.
-You should see a doctor at your earliest convenience as most employers expect to receive it within a maximum of 4 working days after your first day of sick leave.
+The medical certificate is the only way your employer and insurer can verify your sick leave claim.
+Most companies expect to get it within four working days of your first sick leave, so consult a doctor immediately.

-Finally, you must keep your employer apprised of your condition, especially in instances where you require more sick days off than initially communicated.
+Finally, inform your employer of your health, especially if you need more sick days than expected.

 Similar Posts